snakemake/snakemake-interface-executor-plugins/README.md

 This package provides a stable interface for interactions between Snakemake and its executor plugins (WIP).

-Plugins should implement the following skeleton to comply with this interface:
+Plugins should implement the following skeleton to comply with this interface.
+It is recommended to use Snakemake's poetry plugin to set up this skeleton (and automated testing) within a python package, see https://github.com/snakemake/poetry-snakemake-plugin.

 ```python
 from dataclasses import dataclass, field